SpikeInterface/spikeinterface/doc/modules/metrics/quality_metrics.rst

         }
     )

-Note that if you request a specific metric using ``metric_names`` and you do not have the required extension computed, this will error.
+Note that if you request a specific metric using ``metric_names`` and you do not have the required extension computed, the metric will be skipped.

 For more information about quality metrics, check out this excellent `documentation <https://allensdk.readthedocs.io/en/latest/_static/examples/nb/ecephys_quality_metrics.html>`_